 Quality improvement program

-Participation in the quality improvement program is based on the data provided in the opioid prescribing reports.
-The opioid prescribing reports are a one-page report of a provider’s opioid prescribing metrics compared to the average of their specialty group.
+Participation in the quality improvement program will be based on the data provided in the DHS opioid prescribing reports.
+The one-page reports compare providers’ opioid prescribing to the average of their specialty group.
+DHS will release the first set of reports in summer 2019.
 Sign up to get your opioid prescribing reports electronically.

 Special cause exemption